vitor-afonso/cozinha-da-sandra-client/README.md

 # A Cozinha da Sandra

 This project is an online food store made using ReactJS.
 This online food store allows users to browse through different food items, add them to their cart, and place an order.

-## Description

-A Cozinha da Sandra is an online food store where we can choose our favourite snacks and schedule delivery or take-away.
 The app have both client and admin interface.

 ### Main features as client: